MAJ224/compiler-1401/README.md

 }
 ```

-to parse or use codes like
+Or use codes with bugs like:
 ```
 void main()
 //shiraz university of technology